bad33ndj3/collection/README.md

-# collection
+# Collection

-A generic collection type and various functions to work with it.
+A Go package that provides a generic collection type and various functions to manipulate it.
+The collection can be used with any type that implements the `Collectable` interface.

-## Installation

-` $ go get github.com/bad33ndj3/collection`

 ## Usage